ScottLogic/blog/_posts/2024-17-10-taming-nullness-in-java-with-jspecify.md

     }
 ~~~

-This will make all types within the module are non nullable by default.
+This will make sure all types within the module are non nullable by default.

-Starting at the class level annotations and then moving to package or module annotations provides a way to apply nullness analysis in stages to what many be a large existing project.
+Starting at the class level annotations and then moving to package or module annotations provides a way to apply nullness analysis in stages to what may be a large existing project.

 ## IntelliJ Null Analysis